microsoft-dx/DockerLab/Exercise02/README.md

 RUN gem install sinatra
 ```

+Now save the file and close the text editor.
+If you're using `nano`, the key combination is `CTRL + O` to save, and `CTRL + X` to exit, respectively.

-Examine what your ``Dockerfile`` does.
+Let's examine what your ``Dockerfile`` does.
 Each instruction prefixes a statement and is capitalized.
 ```bash
 INSTRUCTION statement
 ```